Chetan-Rayalu/-Ecommerce-Follow-Along/README.md

 ### 3. Display PayPal Buttons
 - When the **Online Payment** option is selected, dynamically display the PayPal buttons.
 - The PayPal buttons will be integrated in the next milestone.

+# Milestone 30: Online Payment Integration with PayPal API

+## Overview
+This repository contains the implementation of the online payment gateway using the PayPal API as part of Milestone 30 in the Full Stack Web Development course.
+The goal was to understand and integrate online payments into a web application using ReactJS.

+## Features
+- PayPal API integration for online payments.
+- Implementation of secure payment methods such as credit and debit cards.
+- Usage of the `react-paypal-js` package for seamless PayPal integration.

+# Milestone 32: Adding Mail to Global State with Redux

+## Project Overview
+This milestone focuses on using **Redux** to manage the global state in our application.
+Specifically, we've stored the user's email in the global state and made it accessible across all pages.

+## Learning Goals
+By completing this milestone, we aimed to:
+- Understand and implement **global state management** with Redux.
+- Dispatch and store the user's email from the **Login page**.
+- Access the stored email in all other pages using **useSelector**.

+## Key Features
+1. **Login Page Functionality**:
+   - Integrated **Redux Dispatch** to store the user's email in the global state.
+2. **Global State Access**:
+   - Implemented **useSelector** across remaining pages to access the stored email.

+## Code Highlights
+### Redux Store
+We set up a global Redux store to manage state.

+### Dispatch in Login Page
+- Captured the user's email and stored it in the global state using `dispatch`.

+### useSelector in Other Pages
+- Accessed the stored email from the global state in the rest of the pages.

+# Milestone 33: Creating JWT Tokens and Storing in Cookies

+## Project Overview
+In this milestone, we learned how to create a **JWT token** and store it in a **browser cookie** for secure and persistent session management.

+## Learning Goals
+- Understand how to create a **JWT token**.
+- Learn how to store tokens securely inside **cookies**.

+## Key Features
+### Steps Implemented:
+1. **JWT Token Creation**:
+   - Installed the `jsonwebtoken` package using NPM.
+   - Used the `sign` method to create a JWT token containing user email and ID.
+   - Defined an expiration time for the token by setting `maxAge`.

+2. **Storing Cookies**:
+   - Added the cookie with the JWT token into the **response** object, enabling storage in the browser.